MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/join-dev-program/join-creators-program.md

 # Joining the Creators Program

-To join the Xbox Live Creators Program, create a Dev account; see <a href="https://www.xbox.com/en-US/developers/creators-program" target="_blank">Xbox Live Creators Program &#11008;</a>.
+To join the Xbox Live Creators Program:

+1. Go to <a href="https://www.xbox.com/en-US/developers/creators-program" target="_blank">Xbox Live Creators Program &#11008;</a>.

+2. Click the **CREATE A DEV ACCOUNT** button.

+   The "Get registered" page appears.

+3. Click the **SIGN UP** button.

 ## Next steps